Peugeot e-5008 engines, drive and performance

 - Small wheel compounds issue

 It’s not one for keen drivers, that’s for sure.
-The E-5008 has a serious weight problem.
+The e-5008 has a serious weight problem.
 It weighs 2.2 tonnes before you step into it which, to put that into perspective, is just 200kg shy of the leather-lined isolation chamber that is the Range Rover V8.
-And the Rangey is better prepared to deal with its heft, as it has twice the horsepower and quite possibly the most intelligent air suspension system I’ve ever encountered.

 This Peugeot feels rather lumpen.
 Its sheer gravity blunts its acceleration, while its basic (and rather firm) passive dampers are out of their depth on twisty, rutted roads.
 They didn’t feel up to the task of controlling the car’s bulk, especially upon encountering a bump mid-way through a corner when they were already under load.

-The E-5008’s steering system is a little too quick for my liking, too.
+The e-5008’s steering system is a little too quick for our liking, too.
 The issue is compounded by the car’s tiny steering wheel, as that requires less twirling to create a bigger movement at the rack.

-The slightest twitch at the wheel will make the E-5008 want to change lanes, which is a tall order for a chassis that’s already screaming under the weight of three classic Minis.
-The E-5008 would be much easier (and smoother) to drive if Peugeot had simply slowed down the ratio and fitted a normal size wheel.
+The slightest twitch at the wheel will make the e-5008 want to change lanes, which is a tall order for a chassis that’s already screaming under the weight.
+The e-5008 would be much easier (and smoother) to drive if Peugeot had simply slowed down the ratio and fitted a normal size wheel.